 - Be active in your home by keeping up with household chores (e.g., sweeping, mopping, and scrubbing are great ways to be active)

-- If you’re feeling ready to make big changes, start jogging, join a gym or class, or a structured sport, such a local city baseball team
+- If you’re feeling ready to make big changes, start jogging, join a gym, or play a structured sport, such as joining a local baseball team

 Why Nutrition is Important

 Good nutrition is just as important as exercise for your overall health.
 By Improving your diet, you will enjoy increased energy levels, a stronger immune system, and generally feel well more often.
-A nutritious and balanced diet of lean proteins, carbs, and good fats can help you eliminate extra weight and reduce your risk of many diseases:
+A nutritious and balanced diet of lean proteins, carbs, and good fats can help you eliminate extra weight and reduce your risk of many diseases such as:

 - Heart Disease, leading to heart attack or stroke